astronomer/docs/astro/kubernetes-executor.md

 :::info

 This section applies only to [Astro Hybrid](hybrid-overview.md) users.
-To see whether you're an Astro Hybrid user, open your Organization in the Cloud UI and go to **Settings** > **General**.
+To see whether you're an Astro Hybrid user, open your Organization in the Astro UI and go to **Settings** > **General**.
 Your Astro product type is listed under **Product Type**.

 :::

 A Deployment on Astro Hybrid that uses the Kubernetes executor runs worker Pods on a single `default` worker queue.
-You can change the type of worker that this queue uses from the Cloud UI.
+You can change the type of worker that this queue uses from the Astro UI.

-1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
+1. In the Astro UI, select a Workspace, click **Deployments**, and then select a Deployment.

 2. Click the **Worker Queues** tab and then click **Edit** to edit the `default` worker queue.